mehditeymorian/twitter-react/README.md

 ![Booby](images/booby_img.jpg)

 ### How to See the result | [Official Website](https://booobier.herokuapp.com)
-You can go to our website or clone the project and use `npm start` to run the app.
+You can go to our website or clone the project and execute `npm start` to run the app.

 ### Booby Team